Running a service

 Links to information and resources about running your early learning service.

 - Starting an early learning service

 - Voluntary temporary closure of an early learning service

 - Complaints in early learning

 - Protection from risk of cyber security attack

-You need to plan effecitvely before you start a new early learning service.
-To find out how to begin, follow the link below.
+You need to plan effectively before you start a new early learning service.
+To find out how to begin, see our guidance on starting a service.

 This page provides information about what you can expect from the Ministry of Education when a complaint is made about a licensed or certificated early learning service.

 Enquiries from the media can be daunting, especially if you do not deal with them very often.